 A coverage matrix is your survey blueprint mapping every question to the concept it measures.
 Just as an architect wouldn’t begin construction without confirming the bathrooms are on the floor plan, you shouldn’t deploy a survey without confirming every hypothesis is covered.

-Prompt: “Create a comprehensive coverage matrix mapping every question to the concepts it measures.”
+Prompt: Can you please create a comprehensive coverage matrix mapping every question to the concepts it measures?

 Step 4: Audit for Bias Before You Launch